Vince Gilligan Bio

 Personal Life

-Gilligan has been in a long-term relationship with Holly Rice since 1991 and has referred to her as his wife in public remarks.
+Gilligan has been in a relationship with Holly Rice since 1991 and referred to her as his wife in 2022.
 The couple has no children.
-Raised Catholic, Gilligan has described himself as agnostic in later interviews and has publicly criticized the use of artificial intelligence in creative work, emphasizing human authorship in the arts.
+Raised Catholic, Gilligan has since described himself as agnostic, and he has publicly spoken out against the use of artificial intelligence in the arts.